xavierloeraflores/wgu-capstone/project_management/Post-Implementation-Report.md

 1. Use the navigation menu at the top of the page to access different sections of the website.
 2. Click on the links to navigate to specific pages or click on the toggle buttons to perform actions.
 3. The following pages are available on the website:
    - Home: The main landing page of the website where users can view the timeline or make a post.
    - About: View supplemental information about the site and its creation.
    - Analysis: View data analysis or visualizations related to the data or the machine learning solution.
    - Docs: Access documentation for the api.
 4. The following actions can be performed via the toggle buttons on the nav bar.
    - Dark Mode: Toggle between light and dark mode.
    - Content Filter: Filter the content on the page based for offensive content.

 ### Using the Main Application

 To use the application, follow these steps:

 1. On the homepage, you can scroll and view posts that other users have made.
 You can navigate between pages of posts using the navigation buttons at the bottom of the page.
-2. Using the text box at the top of the page, you can create a compose a post by entering your text.
+2. Using the text box at the top of the page, you can compose a post by entering your text.
 3. You now have the option to either submit your post or to simply see how the model would classify your post.
 4. After submitting to classifying a post, you will see notifications about your post pop up on the bottom right of the screen.